Festival of Arts, Shiraz–Persepolis (1967-77)

 The historical documentation uncovered reveals a uniquely progressive crucible of intercultural collaboration, which was declared decadent and un-Islamic by fatwa in September 1977.
 Since the Iranian revolution of 1979, materials associated with the Festival have been removed from public access, and remain officially banned in Iran.

 Using the archive as a launching pad, the project engages in restating the original Festival’s process of global ‘reorientation’, through which a nexus of international cultures can be understood and embraced.
-A Utopian Stage goes some way to retracing and reconstructing this radical space, and the complex networks of ideas that informed the Festival’s original curatorial direction.
+Excavated Archives goes some way to retracing and reconstructing this radical space, and the complex networks of ideas that informed the Festival’s original curatorial direction.

 In the immediate aftermath of decolonisation, the Festival of Arts put cultural expressions from Asia and Africa on the map as valuable and equal.
 Its pioneering ‘world stage’ brought together these distant voices alongside Western expressions from both sides of the Iron Curtain.
 The process of discovery, deconstruction, reorientation, and the affirmation of non-European sensibilities found a natural ally in the internationally fluid and subversive avant-garde, which sought to break from the constraints and stabilities of its own traditions.